Gravitational-wave bursts from spin-precessing black holes in binary systems: Waveform emitted by black hole's precession

-then we can compute the Fourier transform of the $\omega_G$ component of $h_+$ in \eqref{ht} with the stationary phase method~\cite{cutler1994gravitational}.
-Since $d \ln A_{+,1}/dt\ll \dot\Phi(t)$ and $\ddot\Phi(t)\ll(\dot\Phi(t))^2$, the stationary phase approximation provide the following estimate of the Fourier transformation
+We can, now, compute the Fourier transform of the $\Omega$ component of $h_+$ in Eq.\eqref{ht} using the stationary phase method~\citep{cutler1994gravitational}. \comment{Since $d \ln A_{+,1}/dt\ll \dot\Phi(t)$ and $\ddot\Phi(t)\ll(\dot\Phi(t))^2$, the stationary phase approximation provides the following estimate of the Fourier transformation} Finally, the frequency domain waveform from the precession is given by: